rafaelrosars/tailscale-folder-transfer/Readme.md

        Start-Service sshd
        Set-Service -Name sshd -StartupType 'Automatic'
        ```
-     - Make sure your Windows firewall allows inbound connections to port **22**.

 2. **Have your Windows user account set up for SSH access**
    - The username should match the `DEST_USER` in the script.